-Aetna Life Insurance Company PO Box 981106 El Paso, TX 79998-1106 according to this Plan shall be recognized or accepted as binding upon the Trust, unless otherwise required by federal law.
+Aetna Life Insurance Company PO Box 981106 El Paso, TX 79998-1106

 Claims should be submitted within 90 days after the service was received.
 If a claim, or information that has been requested to process a claim, is received more than one year after the expenses have been incurred, the claim will be denied.